 Doctors can use either a surgical cutting tool or a very focused beam of light, called a laser, to do surgery for glaucoma.
-Laser surgery is usually tried first when glaucoma medicines do not lower the pressure in the eyes (intraocular pressure, or IOP).
-If laser surgery does not help, your doctor may try conventional surgery.
+Laser surgery is usually the first type of surgery tried.
+If laser surgery doesn't help, your doctor may try conventional surgery.

 There are three basic types of surgery for glaucoma in adults.

-The decision whether or not to have surgery is often more difficult in glaucoma than in many other conditions because:
+Deciding whether to have surgery is difficult because:

 |American Health Assistance Foundation|